iterative/dvc.org/content/docs/command-reference/exp/run.md

 ## Description

-Provides a way to execute and track <abbr>experiments</abbr> in your
+Executes and tracks <abbr>experiments</abbr> in your <abbr>repository</abbr>
-<abbr>project</abbr> without polluting it with unnecessary commits, branches,
+without polluting it with unnecessary Git commits, branches, directories, etc.
-directories, etc.

 <admon type="info">